Streaming Architecture, Lakehouse, Data Integration

 Checkpointing and State Management

 Streaming frameworks use checkpointing to achieve fault tolerance.
-The system periodically saves its processing position (offsets in Kafka, sequence numbers in Kinesis) along with any stateful computations.
+Checkpointing is the process of periodically saving the processing position (offsets in Kafka, sequence numbers in Kinesis) along with any stateful computations to durable storage.

 On failure, the system restarts from the last successful checkpoint, reprocessing any records since that point.
-This provides at-least-once semantics—records might be processed multiple times but never skipped.
+This provides at-least-once semantics, a delivery guarantee where records might be processed multiple times but are never skipped or lost.

 Transactional Writes